Verticillium wilt: Environment

 While Verticillium wilts often have the same symptoms of Fusarium wilts, Verticillium can survive cold weather and winters much better than Fusarium, which prefers warmer climates.
 The resting structures of Verticillium are able to survive freezing, thawing, heat shock, dehydration, and many other factors and are quite robust and difficult to get rid of.
 The one factor they do not tolerate well is extended periods of anaerobic conditions (such as during flooding).

 Verticillium will grow best between 20 and 28 degrees Celsius, but germination and growth can occur well below (or above) those temperatures.
+Still, Verticillium will generally not survive in the branches and trunks of infected trees during hot, dry seasons in regions such as summer in southern California.
+This does not generally "cure" the entire tree, however, and recurrence can happen via a reinfection from the roots during winter and spring.
 Water is necessary for resting structure germination, but is not as important for the spread of the fungus as in many other fungi.
 While not an environmental requirement for the fungus, stressed plants, often brought on by environmental changes, are easier to attack than healthy plants, so any conditions that will stress the plant but not directly harm the Verticillium will be beneficial for Verticillium wilt development.

 Management

 Verticillium wilt begins as a mild, local infection, which over a few years will grow in strength as more virile strains of the fungus develop.
 If left unchecked the disease will become so widespread that the crop will need to be replaced with resistant varieties, or a new crop will need to be planted altogether.

 Control of Verticillium can be achieved by planting disease–free plants in uncontaminated soil, planting resistant varieties, and refraining from planting susceptible crops in areas that have been used repeatedly for solanaceous crops.
 Soil fumigation can also be used, with chloropicrin being particularly effective in reducing disease incidence in contaminated fields.

 In tomato plants, the presence of ethylene during the initial stages of infection inhibits disease development, while in later stages of disease development the same hormone will cause greater wilt.
 Tomato plants are available that have been engineered with resistant genes that will tolerate the fungus while showing significantly lower signs of wilting.

-Verticillium albo-altrum, Verticilium dahliae and V. longisporum can overwinter as melanized mycelium or microsclerotia within live vegetation or plant debris.
+Verticillium albo-altrum, V. dahliae and V. longisporum can overwinter as melanized mycelium or microsclerotia within live vegetation or plant debris.
 As a result, it can be important to clear plant debris to lower the spread of disease.
-Verticilium dahliae and V. longisporum are able to survive as microsclerotia in soil for up to 15 years.
+V. dahliae and V. longisporum are able to survive as microsclerotia in soil for up to 15 years.